 T. vaginalis is commonly found in the normal microbiota of the vagina.
 As with other vaginal pathogens, it can cause vaginitis when there is disruption to the normal microbiota.
 It is found only as a trophozoite and does not form cysts.
 T. vaginalis can adhere to cells using adhesins such as lipoglycans; it also has other cell-surface virulence factors, including tetraspanins that are involved in cell adhesion, motility, and tissue invasion.
 In addition, T. vaginalis is capable of phagocytosing other microbes of the normal microbiota, contributing to the development of an imbalance that is favorable to infection.

-Both men and women can develop trichomoniasis.
-Men are generally asymptomatic, and although women are more likely to develop symptoms, they are often asymptomatic as well.
+Anyone can develop trichomoniasis.
+Males are generally asymptomatic, and although females are more likely to develop symptoms, they are often asymptomatic as well.
 When symptoms do occur, they are characteristic of urethritis.
-Men experience itching, irritation, discharge from the penis, and burning after urination or ejaculation.
-Women experience dysuria; itching, burning, redness, and soreness of the genitalia; and vaginal discharge.
+Males experience itching, irritation, discharge from the penis, and burning after urination or ejaculation.
+Females experience dysuria; itching, burning, redness, and soreness of the genitalia; and vaginal discharge.
 The infection may also spread to the cervix.
 Infection increases the risk of transmitting or acquiring HIV and is associated with pregnancy complications such as preterm birth.